victorchirchir/victorchirchir/README.md

-### Hi there 👋It your boy Vic reach out to me for any project you want us to collaborate.
+### Hi there 👋It's your boy Vic reach out to me for any project you want us to collaborate.
 Email: vctrchirchir@gmail.com

 <!--
 **victorchirchir/victorchirchir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.